 - Q What herbs and supplements can interact with collagen type II supplements?

-- Q What are collagen type II supplements?
+- Q What medications can interact with collagen type II supplements?

 - Q Do collagen pills prevent wrinkles?